VB6Hobbyst7/Plotinator-for-Chia-Blockchain/README.md

 # Plotinator for Chia-Blockchain

 The Plotinator was designed for Windows 10.
-It automatically starts the next plot as soon as the Phase 1 is done.
+Plotinator automatically starts the next Plot as soon as the "Phase 1" is done.

 # START

-1) Install the chia blockchain on your PC.
+1) Install the Chia-Blockchain on your PC.
 Start Chia and create a wallet.
 2) Then you can leave Chia.
 The chain does not necessarily have to be syncronized.
 3) Start the Plotinator and select the Chia-Version.